 The SciLifeLab Data Repository, powered by Figshare, is a repository for publishing any kind of research-related data, e.g. documents, figures, or presentations.
 Figshare is an open data repository used by researchers in numerous disciplines.
 Through an agreement with Figshare, SciLifeLab offers researchers and facilities the opportunity to upload and publish their research data through a dedicated portal.
-Figshare is financed by Digital Science, a firm based in the UK.

-Email firstname.lastname@example.org and an account will be created for you.
+If you do not have an account, email firstname.lastname@example.org and an account will be created for you.

 To login, go to the SciLifeLab Data repository and click on the red Log in button in the top right side of the screen.
 Enter your user name and password.

 Who can get help?
 If you are a researcher at a Swedish academic institution working in SciLifeLab’s areas of activity, you can get help from SciLifeLab Data Management support team.